 The pharmacy degree is designed to integrate both the subjects you will study and the placements you will undertake so that you can really understand and apply your knowledge of science and healthcare to drug treatments for patients.
 Placements will be an integral part of the programme over the five years.
-There will be a one day placement in first year, two weeks in second year, two months at the end of third year (summer period), four months in fourth year and eight months in the final year.
+There will be a one day placement in first year, two weeks in second year, an optional two months at the end of third year (summer period), four months in fourth year and eight months in the final year.
 Placements can be carried out in community, hospital or industry as well as within regulatory organisations but the final eight month placement in your fifth year must be carried out in a patient-facing setting.

 Year 1 modules

 - AN1075 Principles of Human Structure for Pharmacy Students (5 credits)